NicolasCBV/devol-polybar/README.md

 ## Dependencies
 - Font: Hack Regular Nerd Font.
+- Package: pacman-contrib

 ## Installation
 Put this folder in '~/.config/' and copy and paste the files on "fonts" in /usr/share/fonts/.
+After that, install the pacman-contrib package